canonical/pebble/docs/how-to/install-pebble.md

 (install_pebble_from_source)=
 ## Install from source

-To install the latest version of Pebble from source:
+Alternatively, you can install the latest version of Pebble from source:

 1. Follow the official Go documentation [here](https://go.dev/doc/install) to download and install Go.
 2. After installing, you will want to add the `$GOBIN` directory to your `$PATH` so you can use the installed tools.
 For more information, refer to the [official documentation](https://go.dev/doc/install/source#environment).